zeresss/MoreWaterlogging/README.md

 ## FAQ
 **Q: Can you port this mod to X version?**
-A: Yes, as long as [statement](https://github.com/Virtuoel/Statement) has a compatible version.
+A: Yes, I will try to port this mod to as many versions as possible as long as [statement](https://github.com/Virtuoel/Statement) has a compatible version.

 **Q: Can you port this mod to X loader?**
 A: I do not plan to add support for any other loader other than Fabric and Quilt.